 The Ph.D. in Social Welfare prepares students for work as faculty members, researchers, and leaders in social work or criminal justice.
 Faculty expertise and course curriculum reflect a number of substantive areas within social welfare.

-The Helen Bader School of Social Welfare includes the Social Work Department and Criminal Justice Department.
+The Helen Bader School of Social Welfare includes the Social Work Department and Department of Criminal Justice & Criminology.
 Our Ph.D. program includes faculty from both departments and serves students interested in either social work or criminal justice.

 - Applied Gerontology